joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 obsessively.

-When I had first seen these curves they immediately looked like Lissajous curves to me, so I spent a little while trying to fit them, and experimenting with different parameters to see if I could find the functional form of the curves I was creating.
+When I had first seen these curves they immediately looked like Lissajous curves to me, so I spent a little while trying to fit them to see if I could find the functional form of the curves.
 After a little bit I realized that everything was quite simple if I replaced the sines in the Lissajous curve definition with cosines.

-I also started to do a lot of background reading about random walks and quickly discovered an amazing paper by [Moore et al.][15].
+I also started to do a lot of background reading about random walks and quickly discovered an amazing paper by [Moore et al. (2018)][15].
 They analyzed a random walk in the limit of infinite dimensions and showed that when you applied PCA, about 60% of the explained variance is in the first PCA component, and 80% is in the first two!
-This was simply mind blowing to me.
+This blew my mind.
 I compared the distribution of variances that they predicted with what I saw and found that it matched exactly.
 But they didn't show that the projection of the random walk onto the PCA components produced a Lissajous curve.
 In fact, as I went through the